 competitive rates for a large volume.

 - Affiliates & Referral ProgramPartner with us to earn unlimited income with our affiliate program.

-All phone numbers purchased or ported to VoiceMeUp.com remains the sole property of the customer unless you cancel it.
+All phone numbers purchased or ported with us remains the sole property of the customer unless you cancel it.

-Please ensure to get in touch with our team if you intend to move in/out any of your phone numbers.
-Also make sure your account balance has the appropriate funding to allow the process.
+Be sure to contact our team to advise us of any steps taken to move in or out your phone numbers.
+Also make sure that your account balance has the necessary funds to allow for the porting process.

 Q: Can you port Vonage numbers?A:

 Yes, we can port Vonage numbers, unless it is a number from an area we do not cover.

 We might need to know the LEC name (Local Exchange Carrier) that provides the service to Vonage.
 You will need to have this information in hand before we can start the process.
 This can be requested directly to Vonage.

 Do not hesitate to ask us if a specified number is portable by using the following tool.